gpandyar/CLEMEA-DEVWKS-1020/README.md

     def main():
         """
-        Main body for DEVWKS-1020.
+        Main body for DevNet Create 19.
 In this, we will
             1. Create a session to the NAE instance
             2. Access all fabrics
             3. Fetch fabric